 Gender has proven to be a factor related to which medical specialties residents pursue following their graduation from medical school.
-The latest data offers some insight on which medical specialties are most popular among male and female physicians entering residency.
+The latest data—gathered by the AMA and the Association of American Medical Colleges as part of their annual National Graduate Medical Education (GME) Census—offers some insight on which medical specialties are most popular among male and female physicians entering residency.

 Gender balance is one of the factors that students may consider when choosing a specialty.
-FREIDA™—a recently revamped AMA tool that offers searchable, sortable data on 11,000-plus residency and fellowship programs accredited by the Accreditation Council on Graduate Medical Education—can help you gather the information you need to find the right match.
+FREIDA™—an AMA tool that offers searchable, sortable data on 11,000-plus residency and fellowship programs accredited by the Accreditation Council on Graduate Medical Education—can help you gather the information you need to find the right match.

-Additional AMA resources to aid you with your medical specialty choice include the Choosing a Medical Specialty resource guide and the AMA “Shadow Me” Specialty Series, which speaks to real physicians for specialty-specific insight.
+Additional AMA resources to aid you with your medical specialty choice include the FREIDA Specialty Guide and the AMA “Shadow Me” Specialty Series, which speaks to real physicians for specialty-specific insight.

-Specialty choice trends among women remained consistent in 2015.
-Women make up a larger percentage of residents in:
+Specialty choice trends among women remained relative consistent with prior-year data.
+Among specialties with at least 50 active residents, women make up a larger percentage of residents in:

-Male physicians account for 54.6 percent of active residents practicing in the U.S. The list of specialties in which men make up the most significant portion of the working resident physicians was heavily populated by surgical specialties.
+Male physicians accounted for the majority of physicians in this year’s census.
+The list of specialties in which men make up the most significant portion of the working resident physicians was heavily populated by surgical specialties.
 Popular specialties in which men made up a significant portion of the resident workforce include:

 Specialties with most gender balance

-Two specialties featured a near equal mix of men and women among the population of current medical residents: anatomic and clinical pathology, and preventive medicine.
-Those two fields were slightly male dominated, with 50.4 percent of residents in each specialty being male.
+Four specialties featured a near equal mix of men and women among the population of current medical residents: sleep medicine, preventive medicine, pathology (anatomic and clinical), and psychiatry.